acend/cilium-basics-training/content/en/docs/07/01/_index.md

 kubectl apply -f backend-egress-allow-fqdn.yaml
 ```

-and check if the Cilium Network Policy was created:
+and check if the `CiliumNetworkPolicy` was created:

 ```bash
 kubectl get cnp